digital-futures-academy-se-2404-a/secret-diary-pair-programming-java-gwen-joshua/Docs/userStories.md

     1: Check that lock() successfully locks the diary<br/>
     2: Check that writeEntry(string) does not add to entries when diary is locked<br/>
     3: Check that getEntries() does not return entries when diary is locked<br/>
+    4: Check that getEntry does not return an entry when the Diary is locked

 ### Requirement 4<br/>